tayloj/tayloj.github.io/index.md

 to Logic_.
 Students learned to construct and check arguments and proofs in formal logic using _Slate_.

-### Sunday School Teacher, 2004--2005

-Korean Presbyterian Church of Albany
-7 Knox Drive
-Schenectady, NY, USA

-Under direction of deacon responsible for junior and senior high youth group, prepared and taught weekly lessons for a group of five to fifteen students in grades 6--8.

 ### Undergraduate Research Assistant, 2003--2005

 Department of Cognitive Science